-In addition to the analyses of safety and tolerability, pharmacokinetic parameters and the development of anti-drug antibodies, this trial aims to facilitate an exploratory assessment of the antiviral activity of DZIF-10c.
+In addition to analyses of safety and tolerability, pharmacokinetic parameters and the development of anti-drug antibodies, this trial aims to facilitate an exploratory assessment of the antiviral activity of DZIF-10c.
 This assessment will be primarily based on virological endpoints in respiratory tract samples.
 SARS-CoV-2-infected participants enrolled in this trial will be individuals with mild-to-moderate SARS-CoV-2 infection not requiring supplemental oxygen at baseline (see Inclusion and Exclusion Criteria).
 In this cohort, current guidelines do not recommend medical intervention with specific antiviral medication.
-Therefore, formulation buffer (solvent for dilution of DZIF-10c) will be used as placebo for the inhalation and sterile normal saline (NaCl 0.9%) will be used as placebo for the infusion in Group 2D.
+Therefore, sterile normal saline (NaCl 0.9%) will be used as placebo and comparator to DZIF-10c infusion in Group 2D.